kaltura/playkit-js-ui/README.md

 ### Embed the Player In Your Test Page

-Finally, add the bundle as a script tag in your page, and initialize the player
+Finally, add the bundle as a script tag in your page and initialize the player

 ```html
 <script type="text/javascript" src="/PATH/TO/FILE/playkit.js"></script>